-First-timers will have the option of attending a special orientation at 8:15 pm in room MAR 139 on Friday.
-We will be creating a video of this orientation before Convention, which can be viewed here [URL TO COME] (pending completion).
+First-timers will have the option of attending a special orientation at 8:15 pm in Marillac Room 330 (MAR330) on Friday.

 Dress is casual at the Convention.
 Temperature outside normally ranges from 65 to 90 degrees, and St. John's University is air-conditioned, ranging from a little warm to frigid.
 Rainfall usually exceeds 3 inches in June, so an umbrella or raincoat would be a good idea.

 Paper will be supplied, so just bring your folding tools (i.e., scissors, tweezers, ruler, glue) or other special items (i.e., notebook, pen).
 You might also like to pack at least one strong-sided box or plastic container to carry home your finished models.